formewp/forme-codegen/help/test.md

 forme test setup
 ```

 This will create a new `wp-test` directory if it doesn't already exist, containing a WordPress installation set up for integration and end to end tests, hooked up to an SQLite database, and with your plugin or theme installed via the magic of symlinks.
+The admin user is `admin` and the password is `password`.

 ```bash
 forme test server start